 The Applicant is required to:

-Post the subject property with the signs available for pick up at the Planning Division at Town Hall.
+Post the subject property with the signs available for pick up at the Department of Planning and Community Development at Town Hall.
 Signs must be posted on site a minimum of twenty (20) days before the Planning Board meeting.

-PROVIDE AN AFFIDAVIT OF SIGN POSTING to be signed and returned to the Planning Division along with a photograph of the sign posted on the property prior to the Public Hearing date.
+PROVIDE AN AFFIDAVIT OF SIGN POSTING to be signed and returned to the Planning Department along with a photograph of the sign posted on the property prior to the Public Hearing date.

 PROVIDE AN AFFIDAVIT OF MAILING confirming notification to abutting property owners including those across any street adjoining the proposed project to be mailed no later than 5 days prior to the meeting for subdivisions and 10 days for site plans.
 Town will provide applicants with public hearing notice to be mailed.